signalogic/SigSRF_SDK/mediaTest_readme.md

 When using pcap files, "remote" IP addr and UDP port values refer to pcap source, and "local" values refer to pcap destination.
 When used with mediaTest, local IP addrs are the mediaTest application, and remote IP addrs are the endpoints.
 Rx traffic (i.e. incoming, with respect to mediaTest) should have destination IP addrs matching local IP addrs and source IP addrs matching remote IP addrs.
 Tx traffic (i.e. outgoing, w.r.t. mediaTest) will use local IP addrs for source IP addrs and remote IP addrs for destination IP addrs.
 Below is a visual explanation:

 ![Image](https://github.com/signalogic/SigSRF_SDK/blob/master/images/session_config_pcap_terminology.png?raw=true "session config file and pcap terminology -- remote vs. local, src vs. dest")

+<a name="JitterBufferNotes"></a>
+## Jitter Buffer Notes

+As part of the SigSRF software, with its emphasis on high performance streaming, the Pktlib jitter buffer has several advanced features, including:

+* Handles out-of-order packets, including 2 packet swaps
+* Dynamic delay depth adjustment option
+* Accepts sustained "burst mode" input, up to 10x faster than the media ptime (also referred to as "back pressure" in data analytics applications)
+* Statistics API, logging, and several options such as overrun control, probation control, flush, and bypass modes

 <a name="mediaTestNotes"></a>
 ## mediaTest Notes